I was diagnosed with Relapsing Remitting Multiple Sclerosis in May 2015 at 31 years old...

 I called the same doctor back and he told me to double the dose of the pills he'd given me, but I was still deteriorating.
 I couldn't even hold down water.
 So my boyfriend helped me get to another doctor, she changed my pill and ordered blood work.
 But I still wasn't getting any better.

 It wasn't until the 3rd doctor who saw the signs and thankfully referred me to a neurologist and ordered an MRI within minutes of seeing him.
 This was all within about 7 days.
 The neurologist got me straight into St Vincents Hospital here in Sydney, and by that stage I was in a wheelchair and starting to slur my speech.
 They gave me intravenous steroids for 3 days and I got much better, I was walking and talking clearly, my eyes had calmed a lot and I felt almost back on track.
-During this time they told me that MS was on the cards but they wouldn't know until I relapsed, so for now it could be one isolated case of brain inflammation.
+During this time they told me that MS was on the cards but they wouldn't know until I relapsed, so for now it could be one isolated case of inflammation on my brain also known as Clinically Isolated Syndrome.

 However after discharge I only lasted a few hours at home and it all started again, I began throwing up again and I had the most overwhelming intense nausea I have ever experienced in my life.
 We (my mum, my boyfriend and me) decided to go back to St Vincents Hospital where they knew my case.
 I could hardly get myself out of bed but I knew I had to, I spent the whole 30 minute taxi ride with my head in a sick bowl.
 As soon as I got to A & E they wrapped a heated blanket around me, gave me fluids and ordered more tests and a full MRI, it was all a bit hazy, I remember being so tired and falling asleep a lot even when doctors were trying to talk to me.